newatoms/guides/set-adword-campaign/reamde.md

 ## Creating an Adwords campaign

 When you are in the main screen of your Adwords account in the "campaigns" tab, you can click the red "Add" button.
-You will be prompted to fill in some basic info and copy paste your list of keywords in.
+You will be prompted to fill in some basic information and copy paste your list of keywords.
 Follow the instructions, create the copy for the advertisements and submit them for review.
 After one working day you can activate your campaign and (hopefully) see the visitors rolling in!

 ## Other cool sources of info:

-This guide is compiled and filtered from different sources, even though the following pages did not have a place in this section there still really interesting to check out!
+This guide is compiled and filtered from different sources, even though the following pages did not have a place in this section they are still really interesting to check out!

-* improving click through rate: http://www.wordstream.com/blog/ws/2014/02/11/average-click-through-rate
+* Improving click through rate: http://www.wordstream.com/blog/ws/2014/02/11/average-click-through-rate
 * Getting people to click your ad: http://www.wordstream.com/blog/ws/2012/09/06/10-tips-writing-better-ppc-text-ads
 * Writing ad headlines: http://www.wordstream.com/blog/ws/2015/02/02/ppc-ad-headlines